Curriculum vitae

 Employment

-Research Associate in Exoplanetary Atmospheres, Institute of Astronomy, University of Cambridge; August 2023 – present.
+Research Associate in Exoplanetary Atmospheres, Institute of Astronomy, University of Cambridge

 PI: Nikku Madhusudhan

-- My work centres on simulations of exoplanets in the sub-Neptune regime using one-dimensional (1D) and 3D photochemical models.
+- My work centred on simulations of exoplanets in the sub‑Neptune regime using one‑dimensional (1D) and 3D photochemical models.

-- I am exploring the chemical nature of habitable exoplanet atmospheres, assuming different stellar hosts, and various initial conditions.
+- I explored the chemical nature of habitable exoplanet atmospheres, assuming various planetary conditions.

 Astrophysics PhD student, University of Leeds, UK.
 October 2019 – present.